xtrx-sdr/images/README.md

 % cmake ..
 OR if you don't want SoapySDR support:
 % cmake -DENABLE_SOAPY=NO ..
+AND/OR if you want UDEV rules installed:
+% cmake -DINSTALL_UDEV_RULES=ON ..
 % make
 ```
-When everything is built you can install them:
+When everything is built you can install:
 ```
 % sudo make install
 % sudo ldconfig